-Widening deficits and a growing debt burden, both of which are caused by poor government budget management, lead to the erosion of a country's overall fiscal health, and deteriorating fiscal health is associated with macroeconomic instability and economic uncertainty.
+Widening deficits and a growing debt burden, both of which are caused by poor government budget management, lead to the erosion of a country's overall fiscal health.
+Deteriorating fiscal health, in turn, is associated with macroeconomic instability and economic uncertainty.